 Such that the device illuminates the site of the registration plate according to the type-approval documentation of the device.

-The devices shall be type-approved according to the 00 or subsequent series of amendments to UN Regulation No. 4, or to the 00 or subsequent series of amendments to UN Regulation No. 148.
+The devices shall be type-approved according to the 00 or [any] subsequent series of amendments to UN Regulation No. 4, or to the 00 or any subsequent series of amendments to UN Regulation No. 148.

 6.8.3.
 Arrangement